chughgarvit/enGauge/README.md

-# enGauge: Monitoring Listener Focus in Online Meetings using Ear-Based Inertial Sensing
+# Exploring Earables to Monitor Temporal Lack of Focus during Online Meetings to Identify Onset of Neurological Disorders

 ## Abstract